 IT SEEMED like a good idea until I saw the electrodes.
 Dr Luana Colloca’s white coat offered scant reassurance.
 “Do you mind receiving a series of electric shocks?” she asked.
-I could hardly say no – after all, this was … Continue reading

 A HAIR-THIN needle pricks the skin.
 What happens next depends on who you ask.
 A traditional Chinese practitioner will tell you that acupuncture manipulates the body’s vital energy, Qi (pronounced chee), balancing the opposing forces of Yin and Yang.
 When Yin and Yang are in harmony, Qi flows freely along pathways called meridians and you stay healthy, but when the Qi gets blocked you become ill.
 Inserting needles into points along a meridian unblocks Qi and restores the body’s healthy balance.

 This was the message from CSP fellow Dr Mick Thacker, director of the ‘Pain: Science and Society’ MSc course at King’s College London.
-Giving a keynote lecture, Dr Thacker advised delegates to move away from purely mechanical-based therapies for back … Continue reading

 Specialised group Yoga Classes could provide a cost-effective way of treating patients with chronic or recurrent low back pain, according to the UK’s largest ever study of the benefits of Yoga.
-Led by the University of York, and funded by … Continue reading